 By 1900 there were over 1,400 separate independent co-operative businesses in the UK, all members of a wider Co-operative Movement.
 During the 1900s, many of these independent societies began to merge.
 One of the most significant in recent times was in 2000, when the Co-op Group was formed following the merger of the Co-operative Wholesale Society and Co-operative Retail Services.
 This was followed in 2007 by the merger of United Co-operatives with the Co-op Group.
 In 2009 The Co-op Food business acquired Somerfield, a rival food business and in 2018 it acquired Nisa, enabling Co-op's own brand range to be stocked in Nisa convenience stores.

-Today the Co-op Group is the UK’s largest mutual business, owned by more than eight million members.
+Today the Co-op Group is the UK’s largest mutual business, owned by millions of UK consumers.

 It is the UK’s fifth biggest food retailer operating across the country with almost 2,800 local, convenience and medium-sized stores.
 Amongst its other wholly-owned businesses are the UK’s number one funeral services provider, a major general insurer and Co-op Legal Services.